kristoff-it/redis-setne/README.md

 ## Abstract
 Setting a string key to the same value multiple times will produce multiple keyspace events even though the key value in fact never really changed.
-This command prevents that from happening.
+This command prevents that from happening by first checking if the current key value matches the new one.
+For this reason, this command is slower than SET and should only be used if necessary.

 This is the module version of what was proposed in
 	[this pull-request](https://github.com/antirez/redis/pull/4258).